SciDataContainer/SciDataContainer/README.md

 [2, 5, 1, 3, 1, 4, 4, 4]
 ```

-If a default author name and e-mail address is available as explained above, there are just two aditional attributes which you must provide.
-One is the the type of the container and the other a title of the dataset.
-Together with the raw data and the dictionary of parameters we can now build the dictionary of container items:
+If a default author name and e-mail address is available as explained above, there are just two additional attributes, which you must provide.
+One is the type of the container and the other a title of the dataset.
+Together with the raw data and the dictionary of parameters, we can now build the dictionary of container items:
 ```
 >>> items = {
     "content.json": {